matheusvdl/matheusvdL/README.md

 ### Hi there, I'm Matheus

-Challenge-driven developer aimed at delivering value.
-Available for performing as Fullstack, focused on Front-end.
+Challenge-driven developer aimed at delivering value, experienced in scalable products with large data streams and used by thousands of users.
 <br />
+Focused on Front-end, available for performing as Fullstack.
 Passionate about Front-end architecture, DevOps and Design Thinking.

 - Front-end developer at [jazida.com](https://jazida.com/)
 - Back-end student